sandeepdotcode/etch-a-sketch/README.md

 ## **What I learned**:

-By doing this part of the project, I learned
+By doing this project, I learned

 - Manipulate DOM tree and dynamically create html elements(creating the square divs in the sketchpad)
 - Toggling classes in a node